 Get emergency medical help if you have symptoms of a spinal cord blood clot such as back pain, numbness or muscle weakness in your lower body, or loss of bladder or bowel control.

 What should I discuss with my healthcare provider before using Arixtra (fondaparinux)?

-You should not use this medicine if you are allergic to fondaparinux, heparin, or pork products, or if you have:
+You should not use this medicine if you have ever had a severe allergic reaction to fondaparinux, or if you have:

 active or uncontrolled bleeding;

 an allergy to heparin, or pork products;